January 12, 2020 (Updated )

 Welcome to a world where #content is king.
-You know the feeling – there’s so much of it flying around no one even knows what day of the week it is anymore – and all your boss wants to know is where you’ve ranked on Google.
+You know the feeling – there’s so much of it flying around that no one even knows what day of the week it is anymore, and all your boss wants to know is where you’ve ranked on Google.

 “It’s important as it gets your content out there and found by more readers,” explains Adam England, a freelance journalist and SEO writer.
-And, in a nutshell, that’s essentially it – it’s being mindful of how to make your story more searchable on the web and thinking about how your audience might try to find it.
+In a nutshell, that’s it: SEO is being mindful of how to make your story more searchable on the web and thinking about how your audience might try to find it.

 Up for the not-so-challenging-anymore-challenge?
 Here’s our whistle-stop guide to the basics of SEO in the world of news and beyond.

 SEO, or to give it its full name, ‘search engine optimisation’, crops up on a hell of a lot of journalism job roles these days.
 In fact, of the 194 jobs currently live on Cision Jobs right now, more than 30 specifically mention the need for SEO skills, while several newsrooms hire their own in-house SEO specialists.

 Want to do more learning about SEO?
 This is only the start…

 Got a thirst for SEO and want to know more?
 Our interviewees suggested checking out the work of Barry Adams, who runs Polemic Digital, up to the minute advice.
 And, for those with a boss they can persuade to foot the bill, we’ve heard good things about General Assembly’s SEO bootcamp.
 Coursera also offers a number of free SEO courses you can take online.

 But career progression aside, in a digital world it kind of goes without saying why SEO is important.
 There’s a lot of information out there on pretty much any topic and you want people to be reading your version.
 That means more potential to create new loyal readers, newsletter subscribers or even paid members.
 Or, you know, just more hits and a happy editor.